topdeckmagic/cpsc5910-hw2/README.md

 In this walkthrough we will create two resource groups, one for development and one for production.
 We will then create three service principles, one for each of the roles that we will be using in this walkthrough.
 We will then grant the service principles access to the resource groups.
 Finally we will use the service principles to exercise the permissions that we have granted them.

+As a first step, search and replace all instances of ```<YOUR INITIALS>``` in the code base and put in your intitials, this should help avoid name collisions.

 ## Login To Azure CLI

 ```az login```